 With nearly 300,000 robot arms installed worldwide and the broadest range robots on the market, Yaskawa Motoman is the global leader in robotic automation.
 Our robotic packaging systems handle a wide variety of food, beverage and consumer products.

 Ever-changing products and packaging configurations require companies to manage endless variation in their manufacturing process.
-Our fast and flexible robots designed specifically around packaging requirements and are accompanied by application enabling software and vision capabilities designed with ease of use in mind help companies meet the demands of today’s food, beverage and consumer products marketplace.
+Our fast and flexible robots are designed specifically around packaging requirements and are accompanied by application enabling software and vision capabilities, designed with ease of use in mind to help companies meet the demands of today’s food, beverage and consumer products marketplace.